binkley/sekwences/README.md

 - What are "prime" cycles?
 That is, are there unique portions of cycles for all `a[n]` such that every cycle eventuall joins these?
 - How does changing `M` change cycles?
+- What functions `f` produce cycles given the assumptions?
-- What functions `f` produce cycles?
+- What functions `f` produce cycles when relaxing assumptions?
 - What combinations of `M`, `a1`, and `f` maximize or minimize cycle lenghths?